SUBMISSIONS ARE CURRENTLY CLOSED.

-- Prose (Fiction/Non-Fiction/Other) — max.
-2,000 words (word count must be displayed on the first page, right corner)
+- Prose (Fiction/Non-Fiction/Other): max.
+2,000 words (word count must be displayed on the first page in the bottom righthand corner)

-Thank you, & we look forward to reading your work!
+Thank you, and we look forward to reading your work!